What Is a Car Insurance Deductible

 Here's a practical example: If you're involved in an accident that causes $3,500 in damage to your vehicle and you have a $500 deductible, you would pay the first $500, and your insurance company would cover the remaining $3,000.
 If the same accident occurs with a $1,000 deductible, you'd pay $1,000 and insurance would cover $2,500.

 The most common collision deductible amounts range from $250 to $2,000, though some insurers may offer options outside this range.
-Your collision deductible typically ranges higher than comprehensive since collision claims tend to be more frequent and costly.
+Your collision deductible typically runs higher than comprehensive since collision claims tend to be more frequent and costly.

 Comprehensive Coverage Deductibles